stephanieleroux/4Maren/NOTES/2023-12-15_fromSIDFEXloc_to_SItrackforecast.md

 * Important note: The script `get_buoy_data-auto_SLX.sh` does the download of SIDFEX active buoys ID  and then reads the position closest to midnight.
 This part could be modified according to our needs. __TODO__: check how they do.

----
-## 2. Create netcdf file to initiate the forecast with initial buoys positions
+## STEP 2.
+Create netcdf file to initiate the forecast with initial buoys positions
 (from previously created sidfexloc_YYYYMMDD.dat text file)

 * Based on Laurent B's tool SItrack and his script `SItrack/tools/generate_idealized_seeding.py` that i edited to fit our own purposes (see my modified script here: `generate_sidfex_seeding.py` [here](https://github.com/stephanieleroux/4Maren/blob/main/NOTEBOOKS/generate_sidfex_seeding.py)).